stackcheats/stacksheets/Replace-H2-with-Postgres.md

 ![Postgres Connection Configurations](assets/replace-h2-with-postgres/postgres-connection-configurations.png)

-Click on `Test Connection` to test the database connection and if success then click the `Finish` to finish the connection configuration process.
+Click on `Test Connection` to test the database connection and if successful then click on `Finish` to finish the connection configuration process.
 The created connection will be listed under the `Database Navigator` panel (on the left-side navigation panel).
 Navigate to `File` -> `Open File ...` and select and open the above-listed PostgreSQL scripts in the DBeaver.

 Select the database connection and the Postgres schema if not selected by default and click `Execute SQL Script` to execute the script.
 Do this for all above-mentioned [PostgreSQL scripts](#postgres).